shamryyyy/Cross-Site-Request-Forgery-CSRF-mitigation/README.md

 # Cross-Site-Request-Forgery-CSRF-mitigation
 Mitigating CSRF using Synchronizer Token Pattern and Double Submit Cookie

-Make sure XAMPP is running
+Make sure XAMPP is running.

 Clone this repository into the htdocs folder of the XAMPP server.

 Access the login page by giving the url: http://localhost/Cross-Site-Request-Forgery-CSRF-mitigation/ in the browser.